 Q #10) Differentiate between BASH and DOS?

-Answer: The basic differences between BASH and DOS can be understood from the below table.
+Answer: The basic differences between BASH and DOS can be understood from the table below.

-Answer: GUI stands for the Graphical User Interface.
-GUI is considered as the most attractive and user-friendly because it consists of the usage of images and icons.
-These images and icons are clicked and being manipulated by the users for the purpose of communication with the system.
+Answer: GUI stands for Graphical User Interface.
+GUI is considered the most attractive and user-friendly because it consists of the use of images and icons.
+These images and icons are clicked and manipulated by the users for communication with the system.

 Advantages of GUI: